MikeSadler1/ci-cd-k8s-pipeline/README.md

 - Pods pending? `kubectl describe pod <pod>`
 - Kubeconfig for Jenkins: copy `~/.kube/config` into Jenkins home
 - Sonar token invalid?
 Regenerate in SonarQube and update Jenkins credential

+## What i learned during this project
+- Fixed Docker image tagging issues that where causing deployment failures.
+- Discovered how to integrate SonarQube checks with build dates,forcing cleaner,more reliable code.
+- Practiced Terraform provisioning of jenkins infrastructure

+## Why this Project Matters
+- This pipeline simulates a real world CI/CD workflow that DevOps teams use every day.
+- It demonstrates the ability to Automate software build,quality checking, and deployments.
+- Managing Kubernetes workloads and container lifecycle
+- Keeping secret management secure and cleam
+- Working with infrastructure provisioning tools like Terraform